-Racisim is a ready-made sociological explanation for many outcomes.
+Racism is a ready-made sociological explanation for many outcomes.
 After all, it has long existed in many places and times (see Thomas Sowell’s Race and Culture).
-However, it is often an incomplete if not totally wrong explanation and usually a lazy answer (again, see Race and Culture).
+However, it is often an incomplete, if not wrong, explanation and usually a lazy answer (again, see Race and Culture).
 Buzz Bissinger at the Daily Beast (of Friday Night Lights fame) asserts that white fans have left the NBA because of its blackness.
 To his way of thinking, fans no longer have Larry Bird or John Stockton to soothe their seething racist hearts.

-While simply asserted (Bissinger admits that he doesn't have any evidence), this is ultimately an empirical question.
-Sophisticated tests can be devised, but race as a big influence (as opposed to a small one) doesn’t pass even an empirical smell test.
-The NBA's popularity vaulted during the 1980s and 1990s with Bird as MVP but also with Moses, Magic, Michael, Charles, David, Hakeem, and Karl -- all African American.
-Larry Bird was the truly iconic white player, no argument there, but he retired in 1992 with the league ascending in popularity long after.
-John Stockton, Mark Price, Tom Chambers, Chris Mullin -- All-Star players but hardly the face of the league, at least no more than Steve Nash, Dirk Nowitzki, or Manu Ginobli.
-Oh, but he argues that white-Americans do not root for them because they are foreign born; Canadian, German, and Argentinian, respectfully.
+Larry Bird was the truly iconic white player, no argument there, but he retired in 1992, with the league ascending in popularity long after.
+John Stockton, Mark Price, Tom Chambers, Chris Mullin — All-Star players but hardly the face of the league, at least no more than Steve Nash, Dirk Nowitzki, or Manu Ginobli.
+He argues that white Americans do not root for them because they are foreign-born, Canadian, German, and Argentinian, respectively.
 (I guess racist and xenophobic.)

 Beyond the iconic players, African Americans dominated the ranks of the best players during the rise and the decline.
-From the 1985-86 to the 1994-95 season, black players made up 129 of the 150 spots on the first through third team All-NBA lists.
-From the 2000-2001 through the 2009-2010 seasons, the number actually dropped (slightly) to 124.
-Data from Pro Basketball Reference.
+From 1985-86 to the 1994-95 season, black players made up 129 of the 150 spots on the first through third-team All-NBA lists.
+From 2000-2001 through the 2009-2010 seasons, the number dropped (slightly) to 124—data from Pro Basketball-Reference.

-Are white, suburban consumers who feel disconnected from a gangsta, hip-hop-themed, tatooed- culture, whether displayed by Iverson or by Denver’s “Birdman” Chris Andersen, racists?
+Are white, suburban consumers who feel disconnected from a gangsta, hip-hop-themed, tattooed- culture, whether displayed by Iverson or Denver’s “Birdman” Chris Andersen, racists?
 (The KC Star’s Jason Whitlock has discussed these themes for both the NBA and NFL over the past few years and taken considerable flak for it).